zentrocdot/artificial-intelligence-tools/bash/README.md

 <p align="justify">The script <code>analyse_exif_metadata.bash</code> extracts, determines and calculates data, which can be used for the previously described Traits.</p>

 Some of my traits are:
-- Category
+- Category (e.g. Avatar, Vehicle, Mushroom)
+- Orientation (e.g. Portrait, Landscape or None)
-- Aspect Ratio
+- Aspect Ratio (e.g. 2:3, 19:9, 1:1)
-- Wallpaper
+- Wallpaper (e.g. Yes, No or Unknown)

+<p align="justify">Category will be extracted from my EXIF metadata.
+Orientation is derived from the data.
+Aspect Ratio values and Wallpaper string are calculated.</p>

 An example printout looks like this